 Depending on the circumstances and subject to local advice, it is likely to be necessary to obtain a certificate of coverage from HMRC confirming the position.

-The UK has negotiated social security agreements with Ireland and Switzerland, which also contain exemptions both for multi-state workers and detached workers.
-The detached worker exception under the Irish and Swiss agreements could potentially be for longer than two years.
+The UK has negotiated a separate social security agreement with Ireland, which also contains exemptions both for multi-state workers and detached workers.
+The detached worker exception under the Irish agreement could potentially be for longer than two years.